You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 Triple Bridge Ljubljana

-Since 2010, Ljubljana’s Old Town has been closed to vehicular traffic, leaving the entireity of Triple Bridge to pedestrians.
+Since 2010, Ljubljana’s Old Town has been closed to vehicular traffic, leaving the entirety of Triple Bridge to pedestrians.
 This environmentally conscious move makes walking through Old Town such an enjoyable and peaceful experience.
 You really will feel like you are taking a step back through time.

 5. Love Lock Bridge